Eighth Grade Algebra Program

 - Potential to qualify to enroll in advanced courses such as AP Calculus (Calculus I) or AP Calculus BC (Calculus I and Calculus II)

-- Tuition for the complete program including the purchase of a Chromebook and online textbook is $600.00.
+- Tuition for the complete program including the purchase of a graphing calculator and the rental of a physical textbook is $500.

 - The remaining balance is due at the parent and student orientation meeting in August.